ANNUAL REPORT 2025

 INNOVATION: We embrace change using data and research when it contributes to a healthier, safer world for children.

-COMMUNITY EDUCATION:
+COMMUNITY EDUCATION

 We teach parents about positive parenting, and we educate professionals about how to support parents in raising healthy children.

-CONNECTIONS MATTER:
+CONNECTIONS MATTER

 We provide training and technical assistance to a statewide network of 100+ facilitators reaching every county to prevent and heal from Adverse Childhood Experiences and promote Positive Childhood Experiences.

-ESSEX PREGNANCY AND PARENTING CONNECTION (EPPC):
+ESSEX PREGNANCY AND PARENTING CONNECTION (EPPC)

 We link expectant and new parents in Essex County to a range of supportive services, including home visiting.

-GROW NJ KIDS:
+GROW NJ KIDS

 Our Technical Assistance Specialists coach and mentor early childhood education professionals in 7 counties as they work to improve the quality of their infant/toddler, preschool and family childcare programs.

-The Grow NJ Kids quality rating and improvement system will help parents to make more informed decisions about their child’s education.
+The Grow NJ Kids quality rating and improvement system will help parents make more informed decisions about their child’s education.

-HEALTHY FAMILIES AMERICA (HFA):
+HEALTHY FAMILIES AMERICA (HFA)

 This national home visiting program promotes child well-being and prevents abuse and neglect of children through family-focused and empathic support provided in the home.

-HUMAN TRAFFICKING PREVENTION:
+HUMAN TRAFFICKING PREVENTION

-We educate those who work with youth about the danger of commercial sexual exploitation
+We educate those who work with youth about the danger of commercial sexual exploitation of children.

-PARENTS AS TEACHERS (PAT):
+PARENTS AS TEACHERS (PAT)

-PARENT LINKING PROGRAM (PLP):
+PARENT LINKING PROGRAM (PLP)

-We provide adolescent parents at 8 schools with the support needed in order for them to graduate high school and strengthen their parenting skills.
+We provide adolescent parents at 7 schools with the support needed in order for them to graduate high school and strengthen their parenting skills.

-PEACEFUL PRACTICES:
+PEACEFUL PRACTICES

 Via our Child Wellness Institute, we teach students techniques to help them self-regulate.

-PERIOD OF PURPLE® CRYING:
+PERIOD OF PURPLE® CRYING

-(abusive head trauma) with the evidence-based Period of PURPLE® Crying Program and Click for Babies campaign, providing educational materials and infant hats
+We prevent shaken baby syndrome (abusive head trauma) with the evidence-based Period of PURPLE® Crying Program and Click for Babies campaign, providing educational materials and infant hats to partnering agencies.

 YOUNG PARENT COALITION